SOMEONE’S GOTTA DO SOMETHING ABOUT ALL THESE ASH HOLES

 Then there’s the Norwalk, Ohio, Reflector, which we read for reasons too complex to explore here.
 Suffice it to say, if you have a parakeet, the Reflector is all the newspaper you’ll ever need.

 Sure thing, Jim.
-While Norwalk arborists are busy looking for the anti-root pixie dust that Jim figures will prevent new growth, we thought we’d consider the strange legal limbo in which property owners find themselves when tussling with municipalities over trees located on tree lawns.
+While Norwalk arborists are busy looking for the pixie dust that Jim figures will prevent new root growth, let’s consider the strange legal limbo in which property owners find themselves when tussling with municipalities over trees located on tree lawns.

 It turns out that Norwalk – known as the Maple City – didn’t rid itself of all of its ash trees.
 A few still stand on city streets, and ash borers haven’t overlooked them.
 So who’s responsible for those dead trees?
 Ironically, we’ve seen the issue arise before, as cities – operating under tight budgets – lean on homeowners to pay for the removal of tree lawn trees.
 So exactly whose problem is it?